helix-editor/helix/book/src/commands.md

 # Commands

-Command mode, similar to Vim, can be activated by pressing `:`.
+Command mode can be activated by pressing `:`.
 The built-in commands are:

 {{#include ./generated/typable-cmd.md}}